biblius/validify/README.md

 | after_from_now  | interval         | Check whether a date\[time] is after the specified interval from the today\[now] |
 | in_period       | target, interval | Check whether a date\[time] falls within a certain period                        |

+## Derive Validate/Validify

-Annotate the struct you want to modify and validate with the `Validify` attribute (if you do not need the payload or modification, derive `validify::Validate`):
+Annotate the struct or enum you want to modify and validate with the `Validify` attribute (if you do not need modification, derive only `Validate`):

 ```rust
 use validify::Validify;